 Life expectancy and end-of-life asset value

-Initial truck specification will also have a significant consequence on determining the end of life of a work truck and its value at the end of its life.
+Initial truck specification will also have a significant consequence on determining the end of life of a work truck and its value.
 Reducing total engine hours can extend the overall life of a work truck.
-Fleets that have found ways to reduce truck engine hours have increased vehicle replacement cycles from 8–10 years to 10–12 years.
+Fleets that find ways to reduce truck engine hours have increased vehicle replacement cycles from 8–10 years to 10–12 years.